 LILLY ENDOWMENT COMMUNITY SCHOLARSHIP APPLICATION FORMS AVAILABLE

-Created by Lilly Endowment to help raise Indiana’s level of educational attainment, the program was first introduced in 1998.
-The primary purposes of the Lilly Endowment community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
-Since the inception, 39 Whitley County students have received the prestigious award.
+The primary purposes of LECSP are: 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.

 Community Foundation of Whitley County is again pleased to offer LECSP for its 25th year in Whitley County.
 “We are fortunate that our county has this partnership with Lilly Endowment, Inc. and Independent Colleges of Indiana to award this Scholarship,” said September McConnell, Chief Executive Officer of the Community Foundation.
 This is an incredible opportunity for one local student who might otherwise not be able to pursue a degree in higher education.”